 - Adult offenders convicted of a felony sex offense and registered with local law enforcement, as required

-LIST OF REGISTERED SEX OFFENDERS.
-For a complete list of all registered sex offenders in Colorado, or for a specified local area, a citizen can fill out a request form located on the SOR website and mail it to the CBI office, along with the required fee.
+PUBLIC REQUEST FOR ADULT REGISTERED SEX OFFENDER INFORMATION.
+For a complete list of registered sex offenders in Colorado, or for a specified local area, a citizen can fill out a request form located on the SOR website and mail it to the CBI office, along with the required fee.
 We do not accept this form by fax or email.
 There is also a Visa/Master Card form located on this site.